sarahelhnbaly/App-DiscoverIT/SAD.md

 This document provides a comprehensive architectural overview of the system, using a number of different architectural views to depict different aspects of the system.
 It is intended to capture and convey the significant architectural decisions which have been made on the system.

 ### 1.2 Scope
-This document describes the technical architecture of the GluGuide project, including the structure of classes, modules and dependencies.
+This document describes the technical architecture of DiscoverIT project, including the structure of classes, modules and dependencies.

 ### 1.3 Definitions, Acronyms and Abbreviations